maar-ten/staq-micro-frontends/react-intro.md

 ![vdom](./images/vdom.png)

-Let’s discuss about some important concepts.
+Here are a few React concepts you should be aware of:

-### A. Components
+### Components

 Components are the most fundamental building blocks of a react application.
 In React, a single web page can be divided into small blocks that represent a different part of the screen.
 Consider the layout below for an example.